-The data saved by districts in the Test Information Distribution Engine (TIDE) by the date indicated on the Texas Assessment Program Calendar of Events ("Final Date to Enter Student Information for Accountability Reporting") are used to determine demographics for accountability purposes.
-The continuously enrolled and former special education groups were evaluated for TSI for the first time in 2023.
+The continuously enrolled and former special education groups are were evaluated for TSI for the first time in 2023.
 These two groups could potentially be identified as "consistently underperforming" in August 2025 based on data from 2023, 2024, and 2025.